alxndrTL/mamba.py/README.md

 All the previous graph were computed with a batch size of 1, on a A100 80GB.
 It is a measure of both the forward and backward pass of a single Mamba block.

+The previous analysis showed the importance of kernel fusion, which reduces the memory accesses by $O(N)$, which makes the whole process faster.

+But memory requierement should also be considered : the official Mamba implementation uses <b>recomputation</b> in the backward pass : rather than keeping in memory the activations computed during the forward pass, it simply recomputes them in the backward pass, when needed.
+This greatly reduces the memory requierement of the Mamba model when doing training.
+This is not implemented in this repo.

+Hence, this repo implements one of the three techniques mentionned in the Mamba paper that form the so called "hardware-aware selective scan" : the parallel scan.
+We say how kernel fusion impacts the speed while recomputation the memory requierements.

 ## Sources and where to learn more
 - the [Mamba paper](https://arxiv.org/abs/2312.00752) : describes the Mamba architecture as implemented in this repo, which allows to model sequences in linear time.
 - the [Mamba implementation](https://github.com/state-spaces/mamba), which is written in PyTorch but uses a parallel scan written in CUDA.
 This is the version that is the fastest.